 It’s most popular among teenagers and young adults who prefer quick, low-effort communication.

-Examples of WRU in Conversation
+Real-Life Examples of WRU in Everyday Conversations

-Example 1 — Casual Check-In:
+Example 1 — Friends Making Plans:

-Example 3 — Group Chat:
+Example 3 — Snapchat Between Friends:

-Example 4 — Worried Parent:
+Example 4 — From a Crush:

 WRU Meaning Slang